Creating value for Canadians

 Chair of the Nominating and Governance Committee

-Ms. Rosch is an experienced restructuring and financial advisor who has played a leadership role in complex assignments in diverse industries.
-She is currently Executive Vice President and a Director of Labrador Iron Ore Royalty Corporation.
-Ms. Rosch served as President of Stonecrest Capital Inc., an independent Canadian restructuring firm, until December 2018.
-Previously, Sandra worked for 17 years as an investment banker with two of Canada’s largest investment banks.
+Ms. Rosch is an experienced restructuring and financial advisor with a background in investment banking and corporate leadership.
+She is currently Executive Vice President and a Director of Labrador Iron Ore Royalty Corporation and previously served as President of Stonecrest Capital Inc. She spent 17 years as an investment banker with two of Canada’s largest investment banks and has extensive board experience across CDEV and its subsidiaries.

 Sean W. Strickland